Nursing (NURS)

 NURS 650A Capstone: Part A 2

-In this course, students will explore and analyze myriad issues and trends influencing the role of the masters' prepared nurse as educator.
-Students will generate innovative and evidence-based strategies to address contemporary nursing issues at the point of care that impact the role of the professional nurse.
-In addition, students will finalize the scholarly project proposal and begin implementation and completion of their projects.
+In this course, students will analyze issues and trends influencing the role of the masters' prepared nurse as educator.
+Students will generate innovative and evidence-based strategies to address contemporary nursing issues that impact the role of the professional nurse.
+In addition, students will finalize their scholarly project proposal and begin implementation and completion of their projects.
 Students are required to complete 48 hours direct care practicum during the course.
-(48 hours of practicum)

 NURS 650B Capstone: Part B 2

-In this course, students will be challenged to generate innovative and evidence-based strategies to address contemporary issues in nursing education and healthcare.
-Students will complete implementation and dissemination of their culminating scholarly projects through written and oral presentations using a variety of teaching methods and technologies.
+In this course, students will generate innovative and evidence-informed strategies to address contemporary issues in nursing education and healthcare.
+Incorporating scholarly methodologies students will disseminate their scholarly projects through written and verbal presentations using a variety of methods and technologies.
 Students will critically appraise the scholarly work presented.
 Students will complete the final 48 practicum hours of the program.
-(48 hours of practicum)

 NURS 690 Directed Study 1-3